 (4) Matter is not exempt matter under subclause (1) if at least 10 years have passed since the matter came into existence.

-7. Legal professional privilege

-[Heading deleted by No. 19 of 2010 s.
+[Clause 6 amended by No. 19 of 2010 s.
 59.]

+7. Legal professional privilege, matter subject to

 (1) Matter is exempt matter if it would be privileged from production in legal proceedings on the ground of legal professional privilege.

+(2) Matter that appears in an internal manual of an agency is not exempt matter under subclause (1).

-[Heading deleted by No. 19 of 2010 s.
+[Clause 7 amended by No. 19 of 2010 s.
 59.]

-(2) Matter that appears in an internal manual of an agency is not exempt matter under subclause (1).

 8. Confidential communications

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (1) Matter is exempt matter if its disclosure (otherwise than under this Act or another written law) would be a breach of confidence for which a legal remedy could be obtained.

 (2) Matter is exempt matter if its disclosure —